rockeyben/DCCF/README.md

 ```
 'npts': 8, # The nonlinearity of Lum Filter's curve
 'up_size':(768, 1024),  # upsampled size during train
-'use_disentangle' : True, # disentangle the HSL intermediate result
 'use_attn' :True & 'use_refine' : True,   # use attentive rendering module
 'use_hr' : True,      # open HR branch during train
 'use_blur_L' : True   # blur on L map